Public health alert for action: Nitazene-type drugs in Scotland

 31 March 2024

-In these deaths, more than one drug was detected, reflecting polysubstance use patterns in Scotland.
+- In all deaths, more than one drug was detected, reflecting polysubstance use patterns in Scotland.
+They were most commonly detected alongside heroin/morphine, cocaine, codeine and bromazolam.

 The information contained in this alert should be re-shared and routinely discussed with people at risk of drug harms.